logicalparadox/harbor/README.md

 Get an array of all claimed ports by this harbor interface.
 Does not include ports that are in use by system services within the harbor range.

-## Debugging

-Harbor has integrated the fantastic [debug](https://github.com/visionmedia/debug) module to allow for descriptive debugging.
-When starting any file that requires `harbor`, include the `DEBUG` environment variable to get robust CLI output:

-    DEBUG=harbor node app.js

 ## Tests